zatarain/lorentz/README.md

 ## 🪄 Setup and Orchestration

 In order to develop with this repository it's required to have installed terraform and AWS CLI.
-Then, configure credentials for an [Identity and Access Management][iam-docs] user who can assume a role that have  enough permissions to create resources on the AWS Development Account.
+Then, configure credentials for an [Identity and Access Management][what-is-iam] user who can assume a role that have  enough permissions to create resources on the AWS Development Account.
 The configuration can be performed with:

 ```sh
 aws configure